Difficulty

 If there is anything that can compete against Contender when it comes to tolerance of the cold, it would probably be Siberian C, based on how well it performed against other (more unknown) varieties when tested in the past.
 The problem is, information from home-growers about the hardiness of the tree is very difficult to come by.
 Furthermore, I believe Siberian C generally refers to a strain rather than a specific selection, so some of these traits may vary a bit.

-Assuming the trees I have sampled from are Siberian C (as claimed), which I believe they are, they can have a good and rather unique flavor with a decent amount of acid for a white peach, but they are fairly small and have a short shelf-life.
+Assuming the trees I have sampled from are Siberian C, which is what was claimed and I do believe they are, they can have a good and rather unique flavor with a decent amount of acid for a white peach, but they are fairly small and have a short shelf-life.
 Additionally, they were quite bitter during the first or second year they produced, but after that, there has been little to no bitterness.
 Siberian C ripens in late September in my Dfb climate.

 Surecrop